 Please note, certain ideas and products presented in this article may not be offered by Monzi nor the lenders we work with.
 This article presents only general information.
 Consider seeking professional financial, taxation, legal or other advice to check how the information and ideas presented on this website relate to your unique circumstances.

 Struggling to juggle multiple debts at once?
 Debt consolidation may be the right choice for you.

 In short, debt consolidation involves rolling your existing debts into one, manageable loan.
 Rather than trying to keep track of multiple interest rates and repayments, you only need to worry about one loan.
 Best of all, it may come with a fixed repayment term meaning you’ll know when your debt will be repaid.

 However, this is just a start.
 When it comes to debt consolidation, there’s so much more to know.
 So, to help you out, Monzi has assembled this comprehensive guide.
 Read on and you might find out all you’ll need to know.

 Debt consolidation: the step-by-step guide

-If you decide to consolidate your debt using a personal loan, here’s how it will work.
+If you decide to take out a personal loan for debt consolidation, here’s how it will work.